garrandall/popular-music-data/tracks/poor-georgie-mc-lyte.md

 Keep your ears open, hope that you listenin
 Cause I'm about to take you on a George Porgie mission

 "Can it be I've stayed away too long"

 I gave him the number, I saw it in his eyes
 "She gave me the number?
-Hmmm I'm surprised"
+Hm I'm surprised"
 Good conversation, over the phone
 He began to come for me whenever I was alone
 George was sweet, so nice and so neat